Azure/alz-terraform-accelerator/docs/wiki/[User-Guide]-Starter-Module-Complete.md

 ## Inputs

+- `default_location`: The default location to deploy resources to.
+- `root_parent_management_group_id`: The id of the management group that the ALZ hierarchy will be nested under.
 - `subscription_id_connectivity`: The identifier of the Connectivity Subscription.
 - `subscription_id_identity`: The identifier of the Identity Subscription.
 - `subscription_id_management`: The identifier of the Management Subscription.